Ghost6536/T-VI/README.md

-# T-VI           do not download
+# T-VI           do not download if you do download it is not my fault
 do not download